 A resident in Ras Lanuf said warplanes were heard at dawn on Saturday, followed by explosions.
 Residents posted pictures of fires and damage to buildings apparently caused by the strikes.

-Some of the eastern militias are loyal to Ibrahim Jedran, a secessionist fighter who forces controlled the terminals until they were overrun by Hifter's forces last year.
+Some of the eastern militias are loyal to Ibrahim Jedran, a secessionist fighter who forces controlled the terminals until they were overrun by Haftar's forces last year.

 Libya's oil production has recently been fluctuating around 700,000 barrels per day (bpd), more than double its output last year but still well below the 1.6 million bpd the OPEC member was producing before violence swept the country more than five years ago.